quickwit-oss/quickwit/docs/distributed-tracing/index.md

     enable_otlp_endpoint: true
 ```

-When starting Quickwit, it will start the gRPC service ready to receive spans from an OpenTelemetry collector or from your applications.
-If not already present, Quickwit will create automatically the index `otel-trace-v0` .
-Its doc mapping is described in the following [section](#opentelemetry-traces-data-model).
+When starting Quickwit with `enable_otlp_endpoint: true`, Quickwit will start the gRPC service ready to receive spans from an OpenTelemetry collector.
+The spans are indexed on  the `otel-trace-v0` index, this index will be automatically created if not present.
+The index doc mapping is described in the next [section](#opentelemetry-traces-data-model).

 ## Trace and span data model

 A trace is a collection of spans that represents a single request.
 A span represents a single operation within a trace.
-OpenTelemetry collectors send spans, Quickwit will then indexes them in the `otel-trace-v0` index that maps OpenTelemetry spans model to an indexed document in Quickwit.
+OpenTelemetry collectors send spans, Quickwit will then indexes them in the `otel-trace-v0` index that maps OpenTelemetry span model to an indexed document in Quickwit.

 The span model is derived from the [OpenTelemetry specification](https://opentelemetry.io/docs/reference/specification/trace/api/).